Maryborough, Queensland: Colonisation and conflict

 After these initial explorations, pastoral squatters started to enter the region looking to establish sheep stations.
 The first of these was Mynarton Joliffe who, under the employment of the prosperous squatter John Eales, overlanded 16,000 sheep and set up the Tiaro property in 1843.
 Aboriginal resistance was fierce, shepherds and livestock were killed, and Joliffe had to abandon the area within eighteen months.
 During this time, Commissioner of Crown Lands, Stephen Simpson visited the area and determined that the junction of two waterways (later known as the Mary river and Tinana Creek) would be a suitable place for a township.
 Squatters started to return to the area in 1847 after John Charles Burnett conducted a more thorough survey of the region.

 Maryborough itself was founded in 1847 by George Furber who established a small wool depot on the banks of the river.
 A year later Edgar Thomas Aldridge with Henry Palmer and his brother Richard E. Palmer constructed several permanent buildings and in 1849 a post office, petty sessions court and police station overseen by John Carne Bidwill opened.
 Edmund Blucher Uhr established a boiling down facility in 1850 and John George Walker started a boatyard not long after.
 The site for the township was laid out by the government surveyor H.H.
 Labatt in 1850 and the first land sales occurred in January 1852.
 The name Maryborough was derived from the Mary River which itself was named in 1847 after Mary Lennox, the wife of Charles Augustus Fitzroy who was the Governor of New South Wales at the time.

 Aboriginal resistance remained determined with numerous Mary River squatters and their shepherds being wounded or killed.
 Within weeks of his arrival, George Furber was seriously wounded by local Aboriginal people, as were other newly arrived colonists such as Alexander Scott.
 Furber would later shoot dead the Aboriginal man who tried to kill him outside a store in Maryborough.
 The body of the man was then taken by the local Aboriginal tribe to a location about half a mile away, where it was cut up, roasted, and eaten.
-About two or three years later, Furber and his newly arrived son-in-law was killed by two Aboriginal men in 1855.
-One of the Aboriginal men who murdered Furber was named Minni-Minni, and said that the murder was retribution for Furber killing his mother on suspicion of stealing some flour and other articles from his tent.